Webinar Popup Cancel button

 What we can learn

 Again, keeping your logo simple is important.
 The LG logo uses just one color, two letters, and basic shapes to convey all its brand characteristics.
 Only a few components in a great logo can establish a brand identity.
-LG is also another example of a hidden image in a logo design.
+LG is also another example of a hidden image in a logo design, making it into our list of the top 10 most recognizable logos in the world.

 5. Toyota